bxtal-lsn/go-boilme/README.md

 ## Testing

-Celeritas includes a testing framework:
+Boilme includes a testing framework:

 ```bash
 # Run all tests